Analysis | Job growth will slow during a Biden presidency: The easy gains are almost gone

 Workers who lose their benefits may be pushed to return to the workforce just as the pandemic goes into overdrive.
 That could accelerate both the spread of the virus and the plunge in economic activity.

-“It’s certainly possible that we could see job losses in the November report, or even in one of the other winter reports, depending on how the pandemic evolves,” Zhao said.
+“It’s certainly possible that we could see job losses in the November report or even in one of the other winter reports, depending on how the pandemic evolves,” Zhao said.

 To be sure, despite the likely short-term slowdown, Biden could post one of the best longer-term job-creation records of any president in recent memory.
 His secret weapon isn’t a particular skill or policy, it’s just that the economy is operating well below its capacity.
 Unlike President Barack Obama, who took office while the economy was still losing jobs, Biden will take office when the economy seems to be stumbling toward recovery but remains about 10 million jobs in the hole.

-If Biden did nothing more than recover the remaining ground lost, he would do far better than Trump during his term, when Republicans gained about 6.8 million jobs before plunging deep into negative territory amid a bungled response to a completely unforeseen global pandemic.
+If Biden did nothing more than recover the remaining ground lost, he would do far better than Trump during his term, when the economy gained about 6.8 million jobs before plunging deep into negative territory amid a bungled response to a completely unforeseen global pandemic.

-It won’t happen at anything like the average pace of a million-plus jobs a month we’ve seen so far during the early months of the recovery, but if all that slack in the economy permits faster-than-usual job growth, it’s likely Biden will top both President Bill Clinton’s terms (11.6 million and 11.3 million) and Obama’s second term (10.4 million), which have set the gold standard for recent decades.
+It won’t happen at anything like the average pace of a million-plus jobs a month we’ve seen during the early months of the recovery, but if all that slack in the economy permits faster-than-usual job growth, it’s likely that Biden will top both President Bill Clinton’s terms (11.6 million and 11.3 million) and Obama’s second term (10.4 million), which have set the gold standard for recent decades.

 Heather Long contributed to this report.